handmadecode/quill/README.md

                    'src/main/resources/xsl/findbugs_summary.xsl')
         ....
     }

+A section based on the report(s) produced by a task for which there is built-in support can be added by passing the task to the `addBuiltInSection` method:

+    reportsDashboard {
+        addBuiltInSection(checkstyleTest)
+        ...
+    }

+The tasks with built-in support are the ones that have default sections (see above) and tasks of type `javancss`.

 The sections will appear in the order they were added to the `LinkedHashMap`.
 The default sections are added in the order they are listed above.
 New sections will thereby appear last in the report.
 One way to rearrange the sections is to remove a report and add it back: